How to train for a marathon takes patience, a long-term approach and a razor sharp focus.

-I was still in college at the time and his plan was to do a 60- minute run with 1 minute hard followed by 1 minute easy.
+The planned workout was to do a 60- minute run with 1 minute hard followed by 1 minute easy.

-I was wearing a Garmin at the time and our hard pace was 4.50 and ‘easy’ pace was 5.50 pace.
+I was wearing a Garmin at the time and our hard pace was 4.50 and ‘easy’ pace was 5.50 mile pace.

 Needless to say, it was unpleasant and probably one of the hardest workouts I ever did but the training effect is what you are looking for.

-You can use it as a racing strategy to see where your competition stands within the race.
+Additionally, you can use it as a racing strategy to see where your competition stands within the race.